upenn-libraries/sdbmss/README_OLD.md

   password for sudo.

   ```
+  # these two commands install rvm; if you can install it some other way, great.
   gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
   \curl -sSL https://get.rvm.io | bash -s stable
+  # now tell rvm to install the latest 2.2.x version
   rvm install 2.2.1
   ```